Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 \begin{lem} Let\/ $\sK$ be an exact category, $X$, $Y\in\sK$ be two objects, and $A_\bu$ be an $n$\+extension of $X$ by~$Y$.
 Then the $n$\+extension $A_\bu$ is split if and only if there exists an elementary equivalence of $n$\+extensions $C_\bu\rarrow A_\bu$ of $X$ by $Y$ such that the admissible monomorphism $Y\rarrow C_n$ is split, or equivalently, if and only if there exists an elementary equivalence of $n$\+extensions $A_\bu\rarrow D_\bu$ of $X$ by $Y$ such that the admissible epimorphism $D_1\rarrow X$ is split. \end{lem}

-We will say that a elementary equivalence $C_\bu\rarrow A_\bu$ of $n$\+extensions of $X$ by $Y$ in $\sK$ is an \emph{elementary epimorphism} if the induced morphisms of the objects of cocycles $Z^C_i\rarrow Z^A_i$ are admissible epimorphisms for all $1\le i\le n-1$.
+We will say that an elementary equivalence $C_\bu\rarrow A_\bu$ of $n$\+extensions of $X$ by $Y$ in $\sK$ is an \emph{elementary epiequivalence} if the induced morphisms of the objects of cocycles $Z^C_i\rarrow Z^A_i$ are admissible epimorphisms for all $1\le i\le n-1$.
 Clearly, it follows that the morphisms $C_i\rarrow A_i$ are also admissible epimorphisms in this case for all $1\le i\le n$.
-Conversely, if the morphisms $C_i\rarrow A_i$ are admissible epimorphisms for all $1\le i\le n-1$ and the exact category $\sK$ is weakly indempotent-complete, then an elementary equivalence $C_\bu\rarrow A_\bu$ is an elementary epimorphism.
+Conversely, if the morphisms $C_i\rarrow A_i$ are admissible epimorphisms for all $1\le i\le n-1$ and the exact category $\sK$ is weakly idempotent-complete, then an elementary equivalence $C_\bu\rarrow A_\bu$ is an elementary epiequivalence.

 The next lemma can be used in conjunction with the previous one.